idleberg/sublime-nsis/README.md

 ## Usage

+### Auto-completion

+When not specifying a flag alongside a command, completion will display all available flags, with the first flag being the default.

 ### Scaffolding snippets

 Scaffolding snippets start with the prefix `scaffold` followed by the type of script you'd like to build: